From BR Bullpen

 Biographical Information

-Part of one of the great baseball families of all-time, outfielder Moises Alou played 17 seasons in the majors and was a 6-time All-Star.
+Part of one of the great baseball families of all-time, outfielder Moises Alou played 17 seasons in the majors and was a six-time All-Star.

 Following the 1996 season, Alou became a free agent and signed with the Florida Marlins.
 He homered in his first at-bat with the team on Opening Day 1997 and ended the year with a .292 average, 23 homers, and 115 RBIs.
 He starred for the Marlins in the postseason, driving in 15 runs, and hit .321 with 3 home runs in the World Series as his team beat the Cleveland Indians.
-Just three weeks later, he was traded to the Houston Astros for three players.
+Just three weeks later, however, he was traded to the Houston Astros in return for three players as part of the Marlins' first fire sale.

 After the 2001 campaign, Alou again explored free agency and was signed by the Chicago Cubs.
 He put up progressively better numbers in each of his three seasons in a Cubs uniform.
-However, he is perhaps best remembered during his time in Chicago for the events that occured in Game Six of the 2003 NLCS against the Marlins.
-In the eighth inning of that contest, he was attempting to catch a foul ball, a fan named Steve Bartman interfered with the ball.
+However, he is perhaps best remembered during his time in Chicago for the events that occurred in Game 6 of the 2003 NLCS against the Marlins.
+In the 8th inning of that contest, as he was attempting to catch a foul ball, a fan named Steve Bartman interfered with the ball, preventing him from making the catch.
 Florida went on to score 8 runs that inning to win the game and, the next day, the series.

 Alou moved on to the San Francisco Giants, now managed by his father, in 2005.
 He hit .321 with 19 home runs in his first year with the team and was named a National League All-Star for the sixth time in his career.
-After two years in San Francisco, he ended his career with two seasons with the New York Mets.
+After two years in San Francisco, he ended his career with two seasons with the New York Mets in 2007 and 2008.

 Alou is infamous for urinating on his hands to give them a rough texture.
 He did not use batting gloves.